Trickster (DC Comics)

-The Trickster is a moniker used by three DC Comics supervillains, two of which are enemies of the Flash.
+The Trickster is a moniker used by three DC Comics supervillains, two of whom are enemies of the Flash.
 Both have been members of the Rogues.

 Both the James Jesse and Axel Walker incarnations of the character have been substantially adapted into television productions of DC Comics work.
-Actor Mark Hamill is most closely associated with the role, having played the James Jesse incarnation in two live-action television series and voiced the character in several animated and video game appearances.
-Devon Graye portrayed the Axel Walker incarnation in The Flash television series.
+Actor Mark Hamill is most closely associated with the role, having played Jesse in two live-action television series and voiced the character in several animated and video game appearances.
+Devon Graye portrayed Walker in The Flash television series.

 Creation and publication history

 James Jesse first appeared in The Flash #113 (June–July 1960) and was created by John Broome and Carmine Infantino.
-Infantino originally designed the character for the issue's cover, which was then used as the basis for the issue's plot and the character's history.
+Infantino originally designed the character for the issue's cover, which became the basis of its plot and the character's history.

 Axel Walker debuted in The Flash (vol. 2) #183 (April 2002) and was created by Geoff Johns and Scott Kolins.

 Fictional character biography

 James Jesse

 The original Trickster (real name Giovanni Giuseppe) is the practical joker and con man whose favorite occupation is damaging enemies like the Flash with items such as explosive teddy bears.

 His alter ego is "James Jesse".
 He was a circus acrobat who decided to become a criminal just like his "reverse namesake" Jesse James.
 He created shoes that allowed him to walk on air to first help him in the trapeze shows his family was in, as every member of his family was a trapeze expert and his father wanted him to be one also, and other dangerous gag gadgets for his crimes.
 He clashed with the Flash (Barry Allen) many times.
 In his first appearance, his Harlequin costume causes the Flash to guess he is in a circus, and he captures the Trickster after pogo-sticking to the trapeze.

 After Barry Allen's death, the Trickster relocated from Central City to Hollywood, where he spent some time working in special effects.
 He attempted to steal Dan Cassidy's innovative Blue Devil suit, but was defeated.
 When Cassidy later became trapped in the suit, Jesse befriended him and relied on Cassidy to help with his sporadic efforts to give up supervillainy.

-In the miniseries Underworld Unleashed Neron tried to create Hell on Earth.
-When James Jesse tricked his way into Neron's domain, it was only to find himself an expected visitor.
+In the miniseries Underworld Unleashed, Neron tried to create Hell on Earth.
+When Jesse tricked his way into Neron's domain, it was only to find himself an expected visitor.
 Neron made vague promises to Jesse, and seemed to keep Jesse in his confidences.
 However, once Jesse realized he was in Hell and Neron was the devil incarnate, Trickster realized it was up to him to beat the devil.
 He managed to trick Neron and defeat him with Captain Marvel's help.
 Upon finding himself back on Earth, Trickster lamented the fact that he had engineered "the greatest sting of all time" and no one had witnessed it...and promptly decided he had better work on the side of the angels, because he did not dare go to Hell.